d2l-ai/d2l-en/chapter_deep-learning-basics/numerical-stability-and-init.md

 $$\partial_{\mathbf{W}_t} \mathbf{o} = \underbrace{\partial_{\mathbf{h}^{d-1}} \mathbf{h}^d}_{:= \mathbf{M}_d} \cdot \ldots \cdot \underbrace{\partial_{\mathbf{h}^{t}} \mathbf{h}^{t+1}}_{:= \mathbf{M}_t} \underbrace{\partial_{\mathbf{W}_t} \mathbf{h}^t}_{:= \mathbf{v}_t}.$$

 In other words, it is the product of $d-t$ matrices $\mathbf{M}_d \cdot \ldots \cdot \mathbf{M}_t$ and the gradient vector $\mathbf{v}_t$.
-What happens is quite similar to the situation when we experienced numerical underflow when multiplying too many propbabilities.
+What happens is quite similar to the situation when we experienced numerical underflow when multiplying too many probabilities.
 At the time we were able to mitigate the problem by switching from into log-space, i.e. by shifting the problem from the mantissa to the exponent of the numerical representation.
 Unfortunately the problem outlined in the equation above is much more serious: initially the matrices $M_t$ may well have a wide variety of eigenvalues.
 They might be small, they might be large, and in particular, their product might well be *very large* or *very small*.
 This is not (only) a problem of numerical representation but it means that the optimization algorithm is bound to fail.
 It either receives gradients with excessively large or excessively small steps.
-In the former case, the parameters explode and in the latter case we end up with vanishing gradients and no meanigful progress.
+In the former case, the parameters explode and in the latter case we end up with vanishing gradients and no meaningful progress.

 ### Exploding Gradients

-To illustrate this a bit better, we draw 100 Gaussain random matrices and multiply them with some initial matrix.
+To illustrate this a bit better, we draw 100 Gaussian random matrices and multiply them with some initial matrix.
 For the scaling that we picked, the matrix product explodes.
 If this were to happen to us with a deep network, we would have no meaningful chance of making the algorithm converge.

 ```{.python .input  n=5}
 %matplotlib inline